StyleBooth: Image Style Editing with Multimodal Instruction: Overview

-In the appendix, we present more implementation details of Data Generation in~\cref{sec:supp_data} including image pairs and textual instruction templates.
+In the appendix, we present more implementation details of StyleBooth Dataset in~\cref{sec:supp_data} including image pairs and textual instruction templates.
 We also provide the evaluation of our training data in~\cref{sec:supp_eval}.
-Finally, we showcase additional comparison results in~\cref{sec:supp_exp}.
+Secondly, we explain the experiment implementation details in~\cref{sec:exp_detail}.
+We show our model's style composition and interpolation ability and more results in~\cref{sec:comp_inter} and ~\cref{sec:supp_exp}.
+Furthermore, we discuss social impacts and licence of assets in~\cref{sec:discus}.
+Finally, we explain the details of human evaluation in~\cref{sec:human_eval}.